 The Penningtons Manches Cooper immigration education team is recognised as a leader in the sector with a reputation for devising intricate compliance solutions for education providers.

-Our clients value our expert guidance, in-depth knowledge of Tier 4 and proactive approach when dealing with the Home Office - whether it is conducting an in-depth audit, creating bespoke training, advising on the immigration effects of mergers, takeovers and joint ventures or providing day to day compliance solutions.
+Our clients value our expert guidance, in-depth knowledge of the student route and proactive approach when dealing with the Home Office - whether it is conducting an in-depth audit, creating bespoke training, advising on the immigration effects of mergers, takeovers and joint ventures or providing day to day compliance solutions.

 Our team works closely with our colleagues from the Penningtons Manches Cooper education sector group who include corporate, commercial, dispute resolution and employment lawyers to offer full service solutions to our clients.

-We regularly provide immigration training for organisations such as UKCISA, UK NARIC, ILPA, Study UK and English UK members and a dedicated compliance helpline for UKCISA members.
+We regularly provide immigration training for organisations such as UKCISA, UK NARIC, ILPA, ISA, BSA and English UK members and a dedicated compliance helpline for UKCISA members.
 The team is also actively involved with liaising with the Home Office on guidance changes which may affect sponsors.

 Representing the first university to have its tier 4 licence revoked, to obtain permission to challenge the decision by way of judicial review allowing existing students to continue their studies.